Legrandin/pycryptodome/Doc/pycrypt.rst

 K/sec.
 MD5 may even be faster than MD4, depending on the processor and compiler you use.

-All the MD\var{n} algorithms produce 128-bit hashes; SHA1 produces a larger 160-bit hash, and there are no known attacks against it.
+All the MD* algorithms produce 128-bit hashes; SHA1 produces a larger 160-bit hash, and there are no known attacks against it.
 The first version of SHA had a weakness which was later corrected; the code used here implements the second, corrected, version.
 It operates